darkberg/theres_an_ai_for_that/readme.md

 ### Warning
 This is a *prototype* system with known bugs.
 Use at your own risk.

-### Contributions welcome, for example:
-* Polygon capture and ground truth creation for semantic segmentation
-* Add other object detection configurations
-* More functions around projects and adding users to the same project
-* Better error handling
-* Test cases and test coverage
-* UI work (vue js)

 ### Quick start instructions
 0. **Download code.**